antlas0/rns_tools/README.md

 ```

 ### Link File exchange
-A server whith an announced destination serves a directory.
+A server with an announced destination serves a directory.
 A client connect to it and requests a filename, which must exist inside the directory.

 #### Server
 ```bash